markmnl/fmsg/README.md

 ## Definition

-In programmer friendly JSON a message would looke like:
+In programmer friendly JSON a message looks like:

 ```JSON
 {